dart-lang/language/resources/type-system/inference.md

 Inference for each returned expression in the body of the function literal is done in an empty typing context (see below).

+Function literals which are inferred in a non-empty typing context where the context type is not a function type are inferred in the empty typing context.

 Function literals which are inferred in an non-empty typing context where the context type is a function type are inferred as described below.